van-clj/thoth/README.md

 # thoth [![Build Status](https://secure.travis-ci.org/van-clj/thoth.png)](https://secure.travis-ci.org/van-clj/thoth.png)

-A simple URL shortner using written in clojure and built on top of noir and mongodb.
+A simple URL shortner written in clojure and built on top of noir and mongodb.

 The URLs are shortened using a base62 strings as ids.